danmar/cppcheck/man/manual.md

         x = z;
     #endif

-By default Cppcheck will check all preprocessor configurations (except those that have #error in them).
+By default Cppcheck will check all preprocessor configurations, except those that have #error in them.
 So the above code will by default be analyzed both with `A` defined and without `A` defined.

 You can use `-D` and/or `-U` to change this.
 When you use `-D`, cppcheck will by default only check the given configuration and nothing else.
 This is how compilers work.
 But you can use `--force` or `--max-configs` to override the number of configurations.

 Check all configurations: